samkerr4coding/invoice-classificator/README.md

 # invoice-classificator
-Automating pdf Invoice (or any kind of document) Classification with Chainlit, Langraph, Azure openai gpt, Tesseract, and EasyOCR
+Automating pdf Invoice (or any kind of document) Classification with Chainlit, Langraph, Gemini Flash, Tesseract, and EasyOCR

 ## Summary